 Herbert was described in this newspaper article as a farrier.
 In Letitia’s probate notice he was a furrier.
 Some Brazenor cousins were furriers at the time but there is no known evidence that Herbert was involved in the trade.

 No trace has been found of Herbert T B Brazenor after the date of the court case in 1925.
 However, in the 1911 Census, he had used the name George Brazenor.
 A George Brazenor had been charged with fraud and assault in 1922, and was then sentenced to terms of 12 and 18 months imprisonment to run concurrently, which probably explains the severe sentence that he received when he offended again, in 1925.
-A George Brazenor passed away at Bristol, in 1971.
-If this George Brazenor was the person who had been christened as Herbert, in 1877, he would have been 94 years old (he reputedly was 101).
+A George Brazenor passed away at Bristol, in 1971, reputedly 101 years old.
+If this George Brazenor was the person who had been christened as Herbert, in 1877, he would have been 94 years old.
 It is also possible that the Salome Brazenor who died at Bristol, in 1945, aged 65, was the wife or more likely the defacto of George Brazenor, as no marriage event has been found for them.